 Dog ownership has been proven to improve quality of life, happiness and longevity amongst dog owners.
 If you are ready to open your heart to a new pet, and are not quite sure where to start looking, here are the 5 best dog breeds for condo owners.

-The ever famous wiener dog!
+One of the best dogs for a condo is the ever famous wiener dog!
 Who can resist those hilarious videos of them dressed up as hot dogs and racing each other?
 Adorable!
 Dachshunds come in two sizes, the standard (16 to 32 lbs) and the miniature (up to 11 lbs).
+Wiener dog life expectancy is 12-16 years.

 They are part of the hound group (who knew?) and they were used to go into badger holes and dig them out!
 That means they are brave and fierce in a tiny package.
 They have a loud bark which they would use to alert their humans of badgers and underground holes.
 Most Dachshunds have a short low maintenance coat, so require minimal bathing and brushing.